danwfreeman/flap-nav/Readme.md

 - the Nom is an abstract tree built from the more intuitive and user friendly json config
 - the Nom tree is walked and HTML code is produced
 - this package could be extended to build the navigation menu for any user interface other than HTML
+- fully responsive for all tablet and mobile device viewports

 ## Example JSON Config: